 - Limit results in electronic databases to full-text or peer reviewed journals only

-- Use Boolean Operators to connect search terms (Click for a brief explanation of Boolean Operators)
+- Use Boolean Operators to connect search terms by understanding how search engines operate

 - Take notes during your research to keep track of where you have been, keywords searched, what worked and what didn't, etc.